marceltn/teruo.dev/_posts/2025-04-30-welcome-to-jekyll.markdown

 Productivity, habits, and staying sane in a digital world

-Random cool stuff — ideas, tools, books, japanese, maybe even some philosophy
+Random cool stuff — ideas, tools, books, Japanese, maybe even some philosophy

 This blog isn't meant to be perfect.
 It's meant to be mine — honest, evolving, and hopefully useful to someone out there.